CalebHicks1/cloud-storage-integration/README.md

 ## Running

-Navigate into src/FuseImplementation, and run the executable titled fuse
+Navigate into src/FuseImplementation, and run

-    $ fuse -f <your mount point>
+    $ ./fuse -f <your mount point>

 ## Disclaimer